 Bali Island in Indonesia is known for its beauty, its laid-back attitude, and its scenic beaches.
-People from India may not notice its terraced rice fields, but what if I told you that these rice fields along with water temples of Bali are part of the cultural landscape of Bali.
+People from India may not notice its terraced rice fields, but what if I told you that these rice fields along with water temples of Bali are part of the cultural landscape of the place.
 This is the same landscape that has the UNESCO World Heritage Site recognition.

 I have many reasons to visit Bali – the big one was to cover the UNESCO World Heritage site.
-Bali as the heritage site is baffling.
+As a heritage site, it is baffling.
 The UNESCO site says it is the cultural landscape and the Subak system that is the heritage.
-It mentions one temple – Taman Ayun, which is a royal temple but no other temples are mentioned anywhere.
-However, when I visited water temples of Bali like Tirtha Empul, I realized it is also a part of UNESCO Listing.
-I understand it is the water management that is key, so I am including all those water temples of Bali that I think form the UNESCO World Heritage – Cultural Landscape of Bali.
+It mentions one temple – Taman Ayun, which is a royal one but no other temples are mentioned anywhere.
+However, when I visited the temples of Bali like Tirtha Empul, I realized it is also a part of UNESCO Listing.
+I understand it is the water management that is key, so I am including all those water temples of Bali that I think form the UNESCO World Heritage – Cultural Landscape of the place.

 Hindu Temples in Bali

 Bali a Hindu island, with thousands of Hindu temples has a lot to connect for us Indians.
 You see more Hindu deities in the public spaces than you can ever see in India.
 The road names are very Indian, many of them from the epics – Bhim and Hanuman being the favorite characters.
 Ramayana performances leave you enchanted.
 I still wonder how those artists create music without any musical instruments.

-Having said that, Bali temples are very different from the Indian temples – there are no images in the temples.
+Having said that, these are very different from the Indian temples – there are no images inside.
 There are platforms on which offerings are made.
-Non-Hindus are not allowed in most temples – at least not inside the temple.
+Non-Hindus are not allowed in most of them – at least not inside the temple.
 Even when I told them I am a Hindu, I was not allowed unless I wore the Sarong and the belt.
 Most places I could not enter and wherever I could – I was looked upon suspiciously.

 Subak System – Traditional Balinese Water Management